 The project had four stages:

-The study reinforced the need for child-centred therapeutic responses to the needs of children affected by domestic and family violence who come to the attention of statutory child protection authorities.
+The study reinforced the need for child-centred therapeutic responses tailored to the needs of children affected by domestic and family violence who come to the attention of statutory child protection authorities.

 Gordon, C., Higgins, D., McArthur, M., & Scott, D. (2018).
 Literature review conducted for Phase 1 report: Service system responses to the needs of children to keep them safe from violence.
 Canberra: Institute of Child Protection Studies, Australian Catholic University.